devika-santhosh/devika-santhosh/README.md

 - 🔭 I completed my Master's in Math from **IISER Thiruvananthapuram**

-- 🌱 I am presently engaged in the field of **Data Analytics and Predictions**.
+- 🌱 I am presently engaged in the field of **"Data Analytics and Predictions"**.

-- ⚡Have hands-on Experience in Data Science that keeps me on the ** Cutting Edge**
+- ⚡Have hands-on Experience in Data Science that keeps me on the **Cutting Edge**

 - 💬 Ask me about **interests and experience**